SainsburyWellcomeCentre/crabs-exploration/guides/CorrectingTrackLabellingSteps.md

 - Select a crab ID to follow across frames.

   - You can highlight the crab with a certain ID by using the Annotation editor.
 To show this editor, click under `Attributes` > `Toggle Annotation Editor`.
 Then click on the row with the track ID of interest.
-  - Be careful now, when it is highlighted, if you press right key, the bounding box will be shifted to the right.
+  - Be careful now, when it is highlighted, if you press the right-arrow key, the bounding box will be shifted to the right.
 Just click anywhere to disable the highlight.

 - If the crab you are following has no bounding box in one of the frames: copy the box from the previous frame.